mofro/front-porch/README.md

 Front Porch supports all of the frontmatter fields that Quartz uses.

+For example, 'last-modified' field should be added to notes/essays that have been modified.
+Additionally, the 'date' field specifies the date that a note/essay was initially published.

 Here are the frontmatter fields that are unique to Front Porch:

 | Frontmatter Field | Property Type | Description |